sambatriste/netty-wiki-translation/Setting-up-development-environment.md

 ## Set up Eclipse with M2E and Java 7

-Netty project can be imported into [Eclipse 3.7](http://www.eclipse.org/downloads/) or later with [M2E](http://eclipse.org/m2e/) integration out of the box.
+1. [Download os-maven-plugin](http://repo1.maven.org/maven2/kr/motd/maven/os-maven-plugin/1.2.0.Final/os-maven-plugin-1.2.0.Final.jar) and put it into `<ECLIPSE_HOME>/plugins` directory to work around the problem where m2e does not evaluate an extension specified in our `pom.xml`.
+(Unlike its name, it's both a Maven plugin and an Eclipse plugin.)
+1. Import the project via the 'File -> Import... -> Existing Maven Projects' menu.

-Netty project Maven pom.xml settings dictate use of Java SE 1.6, while implicitly using Java 7 (1.7) features if present.
+1. Netty project Maven `pom.xml` settings dictate use of Java SE 1.6, while implicitly using Java 7 (1.7) features if present.
 This may result in compilation errors in Eclipse.
+There are two ways to work around this problem:

-One way to deal with this - look in ```Eclipse -> Window -> Preferences -> Installed JRE```
+  1. Look in the 'Window -> Preferences -> Installed JRE' menu:

-* make sure you have Java 7 installation available under ```Installed JRE```
+    * Make sure you have Java 7 installation available under 'Installed JRE'
-* map this Java 7 installation onto Java 6 : ```Installed JRE -> Execution Environments -> Java SE 1.6```
+    * Map this Java 7 installation onto Java 6: 'Installed JRE -> Execution Environments -> Java SE 1.6'

-Alternatively, Java 7 JRE can be selected on per-project basis for each Netty module.
+  1. Alternatively, Java 7 JRE can be selected on per-project basis for each Netty module.